 Unfortunately, not many alternatives to teeth whitening procedures for your whole mouth exist.
 Although, we can provide alternatives if you have a single stained tooth or two.

 One treatment option is to use a porcelain veneer to cover a single tooth.
-Porcelain veneers are great for patients that do not need a complete smile makeover.
+Porcelain veneers are great for patients that don’t need a complete smile makeover.
 To learn more about porcelain veneers, visit Porcelain Veneers.

 Another alternative is a dental crown.
 Dental crowns can also address stained teeth in a focused way like porcelain veneers.
 A crown is a highly durable, single-colored covering that caps the tooth to restore its natural look.
 To learn more about crowns for your teeth, visit Dental Crowns.